Dog walkers ‘found body’ close to where Nicola Bulley disappeared

 Advertisement

-At 8.53am, Nicola sent an email to her boss, followed by a message to her friends six minutes later, before logging on to a Microsoft Teams call at 9.01am.
-She was seen by a second witness at 9.10am, the last known sighting.

-Her phone was back in the area of the bench at 9.20am before the Teams call ended 10 minutes later, with her mobile remaining logged on after the call.
-At 9.33am, another dog walker found her phone on a bench beside the river, with Willow darting between the two.
+In a statement, the police explained that formal identification had not yet been carried out so they were “unable to say” if it was Ms Bulley - but her family were informed of the development.
+Her partner Paul Ansell subsequently told Sky News of his “agony”, adding: “We’re all together, we have to be strong.”

-Lancashire Constabulary came under fire after making Nicola’s struggles with alcohol and peri-menopause public three weeks after she vanished.
-They later added in a statement that Ms Bulley, from Inskip in Lancashire, had stopped taking her HRT medication.
+Lancashire Constabulary has faced intense scrutiny throughout the search - coming under particular fire after making Ms Bulley’s struggles with alcohol and peri-menopause public three weeks after she vanished.
+They later added in a statement that said the 45-year-old mortgage adviser, from Inskip in Lancashire, had stopped taking her HRT medication.

-A public backlash and interventions from the Government and shadow home secretary Yvette Cooper followed, with Lancashire Constabulary confirming a date had been set for an internal review into the investigation.
+A public backlash and interventions from the government and shadow home secretary Yvette Cooper followed, with Lancashire Police confirming a date had been set for an internal review into the investigation.
 A spokeswoman said: “A review of the investigation is diarised and will be conducted by our head of crime detective Chief Superintendent Pauline Stables.”

+The body was found on an ‘unremarkable’ stretch of the river, around a mile from where Ms Bulley was last seen walking her dog in St Michael’s on Wyre.
+The location was described as a mile or so outside the village, just past a slight bend, and close to where a tree had fallen on its side half in and half outside the water, with branches and undergrowth partially submerged.

+Some have questioned how and why the police did not find a body earlier, when it has been recovered so close to the site of where Ms Bulley first disappeared - and where “extensive” searches were said to have been taking place.

 Advertisement